Abhineshh/LRUCachingSite/README.md

 1) Install the required dependencies for the project by running `go mod tidy`

-2)run `go run main.go` command in the root directory to start the Go-Server
+2) run `go run main.go` command in the root directory to start the Go-Server

   ### or